Head of chambers

 Atkin Chambers is a leader in its field: construction law.
-Its barristers are regularly instructed to advise and act as advocates in relation to some of the largest and most complex international and domestic disputes in their field of expertise.
-Members of Atkin Chambers have been involved in many of the most high-profile domestic disputes in the fields of construction, technology, power, energy, computers and telecommunications of recent years, both in court and arbitration.
-Examples include the Panama Canal, the Shard, Wembley Stadium, the upgrade of London Underground, Heathrow T5, and the Grenfell Tower Inquiry, The Panama Canal, airports across the Middle and Far East, flagship road and rail infrastructure, and oil and gas and renewable energy projects.
-Members are also regularly involved in high-value construction, energy and infrastructure projects around the globe and regularly appear at international arbitrations seated in locations such as the Gulf States, Hong Kong and Singapore.
+Its barristers are regularly instructed to advise on, and act as advocates in relation to, some of the largest and most complex international and domestic disputes in their field of expertise.
+Members of Atkin Chambers have been involved in many of the most high-profile domestic disputes in the fields of construction, engineering and infrastructure of recent years, both in court and arbitration.
+Examples domestically and internationally include The Shard, The Olympic Stadium, the upgrade of London Underground, Heathrow T5, the Grenfell Tower Inquiry, The Panama Canal, airports across the Middle and Far East, flagship road and rail infrastructure, and oil and gas projects in the Middle East, Africa and Asia-Pacific.
+Members regularly appear at international arbitrations seated in locations such as the Gulf States and Asia-Pacific.
 Significant opportunities for international travel and practise exist at the junior end of chambers.
 Chambers was awarded the Legal 500 Set of the Year for both construction and energy, and international arbitration in 2019.

 Applicants for pupillage should have a first-class degree or a good 2.1.
 Postgraduate qualifications are viewed favourably but are not essential.
 Applications from non-law graduates are welcomed.
 Pre-existing knowledge of construction law is not required.

-Applications for the year starting in October 2020 open on Saturday 29 September 2018 and close at midnight on Wednesday 12 December 2018.
+Applications for the year starting in September 2021 will open in December 2019 but dates are TBC and candidates should check Atkin Chambers’ website.
 Applications should be made by sending a CV, a covering letter of no more than two pages in length and two references (of which at least one should be academic) to firstname.lastname@example.org.

 Up to 10 mini-pupillages are offered each year.
-Details and application dates are on chambers’ website.
+Details and application dates in January and July are on chambers’ website.

 Two fully-funded pupillages of £72,500 per pupil for 12 months.
 A drawdown of up to £25,000 is available during the BPTC year.